 Trailering weight including 25 hp motor…*1700-1800# (772-818 kilos)

 * Depending on materials and options.
 Weight @ designer’s suggested materials; different plywood plus different fiberglass weight and optional gear will change boat weight.

 The hull is plywood, built over a jig.
 Most of the “jig” becomes permanent structure.
 This is not a stitch and glue “introduction to building” type of boat.
-However, our CNC cut kit option makes if possible for a competent amateur to easily work their way through without having to spend hours patterning all of the components.
+However, our CNC cut kit option makes it possible for a competent amateur to easily work their way through without having to spend hours patterning all of the components.
 This model would also be an excellent choice for the small commercial yard.
 The bottom is planked with a single layer of 3/8″ (9mm).
 Pictured below, kit #47 is being planked in Utah.

 The sides are planked with two layers of 3/16″ (4mm) ply.
 The side planking uses the Ashcroft method which means both layers run diagonally in the same direction, the seams in the two layers are staggered.

 The entire boat is epoxy glassed outside with one layer of 10 oz. glass cloth to toughen and seal the outside of the boat.
 The boat is painted with epoxy primer and the top coat is two part polyurethane paint.
 Built as designed, the owner will have no more maintenance than a production built polyester boat unless you want to enjoy the beauty of wood, in this case it is desirable to store the boat under cover when not in use.

 To see many more pictures of the Outer Banks 20 under construction and on the water check out our OB-20 builders library with links back to our builders forum and additional photo albums from our builders.